 Cathy has been with Phillips-Robinson for over 19 years.
 She enjoys working in funeral service and oversees special projects such as our Annual Tree of Memories program every December.
 She is a native of Rutherford County and enjoys singing Gospel music.

 Katherine Robinson Sloan

 A graduate of MTSU with a BS Degree in Mass Communication, Katherine is our Business Administrative and Secretary/Treasurer.
 She oversees accounts payable and receivable, advertising, media content and insurance claims.
 Born and raised in Nashville, Katherine graduated High School from Goodpasture Christian School.
-She followed a young dream of being a photographer for several years and truly feels she made the best move four years ago…Working with her family here at the funeral home.
+She followed a young dream of being a photographer for several years and truly feels she made the best move eight years ago…Working with her family here at the funeral home.
 She is grateful to help the Funeral Directors and serving the families through an undeniably dark time.
 Katherine is married to her high school sweetheart, Lyell.
-Together they have two children and reside in Old Hickory.
+Together they have two children and reside in Hendersonville.
 She still loves to dabble in photography which now just consists of hundreds of images of her own children.

 Rich is a native of Illinois where he graduated from Midstate College in Peoria in 1967.
 He moved to Nashville in 1989 and has worked for Phillips-Robinson since November 2002.
 Rich and his wife, Georgia live in Mt.
 Juliet.

 Kimberly Jackson Evans